-PsyD students enroll full-time for a minimum four-year sequence of courses, practicum/internships, research and dissertation with 145 semester credit hours required to complete the degree.
+PsyD students enroll full-time for a minimum four-year sequence of courses, practicum/internships, research and dissertation.
 Doctoral faculty have responsibility for the integrity of the academic program.
-Faculty, in conjunction with the program chair and administration, continually assess and enhance the program's content and requirements to meet the needs of the field of psychology.
+Faculty, in conjunction with the program director and administration, continually assess and enhance the program's content and requirements to meet the needs of the field of psychology.